fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/CERTOMICS-Pipeline/Documentation/params-file.md

 Note that only the references that will actually be used are necessary.
 For instance, if no VDJ-T library is used, there is no need to provide a VDJ reference.

 Regarding the `gene_expression_*` parameters, it is important to understand that the behavior of the pipeline changes depending on the parameters provided.
 This is because the pipeline can build a gene expression reference at runtime if the appropriate files are provided (at least `gene_expression_source_fa` and `gene_expression_source_gtf`).
 The `gene_expression_car_fa` and `gene_expression_car_gtf` parameters also come into play when building a **custom reference (e.g. for detection of CAR mapping reads)**, as they are concatenated with their source counterparts if set.
 However, they are not simply ignored when `gene_expression_reference` is set.
 This is useful if you have a prebuilt custom reference with a concatenated CAR construct because in order for the pipeline to build metrics around the CAR construct it needs the unconcatenated construct.
 To do this just provide both `gene_expression_reference` as well as `gene_expression_car_fa` and `gene_expression_car_gtf`.
-For more details on how the reference-building process works, see the [reference building explanation](./reference_building.md).
+For more details on how the reference-building process works, see the [reference building explanation](./reference_building.md) and the [decision tree](../../../../images/pipelines/CERTOMICS/Pipeline_options.drawio.svg).

 ## Samples